 Making search more “visual” fits perfectly into the greater trends we also see on social networks.
-Instagram is on the best way to overtake Facebook [proof?
-Link?], in part because many things can be easier communicated through visuals.
+Instagram is on the best way to overtake Facebook, in part because many things can be easier communicated through visuals.

 I want to put a bold theory out there: the hard-hitting algorithm updates we’ve seen in March, August, and September (potentially February and April) were roll-outs of the changes described in the announcement(s)!
 It seems that “the new Google” has already started its transformation in early 2018.